-Applicants will be notified of their acceptance or rejection by the University within ten days after the application is submitted.
+Applicants will be notified of their acceptance or rejection by the University after the application is submitted.
 All admissions services are conducted on equal opportunity/equal access basis.

 Our Admissions Offices are open throughout the week during the following hours: Monday through Friday, 9:00am to 8:00pm, and Saturday by appointment.